8 min read

 NEUROLOGICAL BASELINE: RECORDED.

 Baseline.
-The word had a clinical neatness to it.
+The word had a clinical neatness.
 A before.
-The implication, hanging unspoken beneath it, that everything from here would be measured as after.
+The implication, hanging beneath it, that everything from here would be measured as after.

-The air itself had been sampled for the stress markers his body released below the threshold of his own awareness.
+The air itself had been drawn in and tested for the stress markers his body released below the threshold of his own awareness.

-He felt none of this, not exactly.
+He felt none of this exactly.
 But somewhere older than thought, in the part of the brain that still listened for movement in tall grass, something had registered it.
-A quiet, animal knowledge:
+A quiet, animal knowledge.

-Somewhere in the building’s west wing, a wing that wasn’t on the map of his AR feed, a door closed.
-He felt it more than heard it: a pressure change, a brief interruption in the ventilation hum, gone before he could locate it.
+Somewhere in the building's west wing, a wing his AR feed carried no map for, a door closed.
+He felt it more than heard it.
+A pressure change, a brief interruption in the ventilation hum, gone before he could locate it.
 He filed it without judgment and kept walking.
 He had learned, young, that the things worth worrying about rarely announced themselves.